 Knowledge of the raw material manufacturer's process is important in determining the appropriate level of sampling.
-Factors to consider are, whether the material has a final processing step that ensures the material is homogeneous and/or whether the manufacturers has homogeneity data for the current process of the concerned material.
+Factors to consider are, whether the material has a final processing step that ensures the material is homogeneous and/or whether the manufacturer has homogeneity data for the current process of the concerned material.
 If the material is homogeneous then the need to sample from multiple containers and test a number of samples may not be required.
-Homogeneity data may be obtained from the supplier or generated in house.
-If it is not homogeneous (or knowledge is not available) then there is a risk.
+Homogeneous (or knowledge is not available) then there is a risk.
 In this case the use of the material should be considered to determine the necessary level of sampling and testing for example top, middle and bottom of the containers.
 Take for example the scenario where a material that is not potentially homogenous with respect to water and the level of water in the material can impact downstream processing.
 If one container is used at a time in a process, then every container may need to be tested, but if all the consignment is used in one batch of the process then a testing of a composite of the batch to give a mean representation of the batch made up from all the containers may be more appropriate.